IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/statistical-learning-home.md

 Construct highly flexible hybrid NNs - actuarial models to capture the characteristics of complex data (such as telematics)

 ## Members
-1. A. Prof. George Tzougas (Chair)
+1. Associate Professor George Tzougas (Chair)